Yousef-Ayash/portfolio/src/markdown/projects/portfolio.md

 </CodeBlock>

-## So What's Next?

 This portfolio is a living project.
-Future plans include:

-- [ ] **SSG / SSR**: Since I am already using `@unhead/vue`, the next logical step is implementing pre-rendering (SSG) to generate static HTML for every route at build time.